 When dealing with high hydration doughs, such as 70% and beyond, it’s easier to dip your hands in water rather than flour to prevent sticking during kneading.
 But be aware that using a lot of water when you’re kneading the dough will increase the hydration of the dough.
 The reason is that the total amount of water will get higher compared to flour.

 Another factor that will directly impact the hydration of the dough is the humidity in the environment you’re baking pizza.
 The higher the humidity, the more water the flour will absorb from the air, thus increasing the hydration.
 You may therefore have to lower the hydration if you live in a very humid place.
-Likewise, low humidity will decrease the hydration, so you may want to add more water to the dough if you live in a dry place.
+Likewise, low humidity will decrease hydration, so you may want to add more water to the dough if you live in a dry place.

-If you’re baking pizza dough in high altitude, you may also take into consideration that flour generally is drier at higher altitudes.
+If you’re baking pizza dough at a high altitude, you may also take into consideration that flour generally is drier at higher altitudes.
 This means that it will absorb more water.
 You, therefore, need to increase the hydration at a higher altitude to get the same result, as at sea level.

 What Is the Best Hydration for Pizza Dough?